sib-swiss/sparql-examples/README.md

 # SPARQL examples

-This is a collection of SPARQL examples useable on different SIB related SPARQL endpoints or datasets.
+This is a collection of SPARQL examples usable on different SIB related SPARQL endpoints or datasets.
 The examples are stored one query per file in project specific repositories.

 Each SPARQL query is itself in a turtle file.
 We use the following ontologies for the basic concepts.